-- To access the Customer Support Center, enter a username and password for a Pulse Secure Support Center account. - Click the ESAP Download Page link. - Navigate to the ESAP release you want. - Download the plug-in zip file to your computer. - 2.
+- Dow nload the Endpoint Security Assessment Plug-in from the Pulse Secure Support Portal. - To access the Customer Support Center, enter a username and passw ord for a Pulse Secure Support Center account. - Click the ESAP Download Page link. - Navigate to the ESAP release you want. - Dow nload the plug-in zip file to your computer. - 2.
 Select Authentication > Endpoint Security > Host Checker. - 3.
-On the Host Checker page, under Manage Endpoint Security Assessment Plug-In Versions: - If you want PPS to actively begin using the new component software immediately after you upload it, select the Set as active after upload option. - Click Browse, select the plug-in file to upload and click OK. - Click Upload.
+On the Host Checker page, under Manage Endpoint Security Assessment Plug-In Versions: - If you want PPS to actively begin using the new component software immediately after you upload it, select the Set as active after upload option.

+- Click Browse, select the plug-in file to upload and click OK. - Click Upload.
 After the plug-in is installed, the date and time of the plug-in installation is displayed in the plug-in list - If you did not select the Set as active after upload option, activate the plug-in to use by selecting the version in the plug-in, list and click Activate.

-- You can rollback to an older plug-in version after you upgrade to a later version by selecting the older version as the active version. - If you upgrade the system software to a newer version, or if you import a user configuration file, active plug-in version can change based on the supportability of ESAP version.
+- You can rollback to an older plug-in version after you upgrade to a later version by selecting the older version as the active version. - If you upgrade the system software to a new er version, or if you import a user configuration file, active plug-in version can change based on the supportability of ESAP version.
 If you want to use a different plug-in version after you upgrade or importing a user configuration file, you must manually activate that plug-in version.